Difference Between Beans and Lentils

 Beans vs Lentils

-Beans and lentils are one of the best options to have a balanced diet.
+Beans and lentils are among the best options for a balanced diet.
 They give us protein, carbohydrates and fibre in high content.

 They also contain iron, magnesium, phosphorus, zinc and other vitamins and minerals.